-I started out to be a public interest lawyer.
-I worked for the ACLU a long time ago when that organization was committed to protecting the First Amendment rights of everyone, not limiting itself those who espouse left-wing causes as it does today.
-I had clients that ranged from the Socialist Workers Party to the American Nazi Party.
+Long before I was a solo attorney in Dallas, I started out to be a public interest lawyer.
+I worked for the ACLU National Office a long time ago when that organization was committed to protecting the First Amendment rights of everyone, not limiting itself to those who espouse left-wing causes as it does today.
+At the ACLU, I had clients that ranged from the Socialist Workers Party to the American Nazi Party.
 The first case I ever tried for the ACLU went to the Supreme Court and was decided as O’Connor v.
 Donaldson, 422 U.S. 563 (1975).
-That case established the right to treatment for mental patients: if a psychiatric patient is involuntarily hospitalized, he is entitled actually to receive treatment.
+That case established the right to treatment for mental patients: if a psychiatric patient is involuntarily hospitalized, he is constitutionally entitled to receive treatment.

-I also have a case from a woman in England whose livelihood on YouTube has been taken from her in a bizarre and outrageous lawsuit here in Dallas.
-She found me through a single video I have on YouTube.
+I also have a case from a woman in England whose livelihood on YouTube has been taken from her in a bizarre lawsuit here in Dallas.
+She found me through a single video I have on YouTube, and I am representing her as a solo attorney.
 I think God sends me these clients and that I have an obligation to take their cases.
 I am delighted to have the opportunity to do His will.

 If you feel your case is best represented by a solo lawyer, call one of Dallas’ top trial and appellate litigation business attorneys, Gene DuBose, to take your case.